dedemenezes/rails-cloudwalk-challenge/README.md

   1.1.
 DURING_WEEKEND (0 if transaction during a weekday, 1 if transaction during a weekend) 1.2.
 DURING_NIGHT (0 if transaction between 6am and 0pm, 1 if transaction between 0pm and 6am)
 2. Customer ID will be transformed in six new fields, paired per window.
 Windows will be 1, 7 and 30.
+  ** Filter by 1, 7 and 30 days window
+  ** Count transaction on each window
+  ** Sum all transaction on each window
+  ** AVG.amount for each window

+  number of transactions that occur within a time window average amount spent in these transactions
   2.1.
 CUSTOMER_TX_nDAY_WINDOW (Number of transactions by the customer in the last n days) 2.2.
 AVG_AMOUNT_nDAY_WINDOW (Average spending amount in the last n days).
 3. Merchant ID will be transform in six new fields, paired per window.